 A bucket of chalk was set up by the welcome sign and it got lots of use ($1 from Dollar Tree)!

 The sensory bins were inspired from this book I love, “150+ Screen Free Activities for Kids”.
 It has slime and dough recipes and little worlds that you can create.
 Since Ellis is still eating everything in sight, I wanted to make taste safe sensory bins.
 From the book I combined cloud dough and moon sand in one bin.
 The other bin had rice and colored pasta.
 I threw in all of our sand toys as well as random kitchen supplies to play with.
 Since I had all of the materials already, this cost zero dollars and was lots of fun.
 But you can also find a big bag of flour and corn meal at Dollar Tree for a buck each.

 The teepee was another way to create the woodsy wilderness party vibe.
 It cost a total of $18 and it can be put up in a playroom after the party!
 The canvas drops from Home Depot were a little expensive so I got this one from Amazon.
 We had a copy of our honorary book in there to be read.
 In retrospect, I would have put a few more books in or other things to do.

 Overall it was a beautiful day, and we had a blast!!
 Ellis tore up his smash cake, his brother got in there with a fork to taste it, we drank mimosas, the kids ran around and made masterpieces with chalk.

 Have fun creating your own wild time!

-Subscribe and get a pack of 6 Wild Things Party printables!
+6 Wild Things Party signs!
 Includes 2 large posters, 3 8 x 10 signs and letters to make a Happy Birthday banner.